mikro-orm/mikro-orm/docs/docs/migrations.md

 ## Snapshots

 Creating new migration will automatically save the target schema snapshot into migrations folder.
-This snapshot will be then used if we try to create new migration, instead of using current database schema.
-This means that if we try to create new migration before we run the pending ones, we still get the right schema diff.
+This snapshot will be then used if you try to create new migration, instead of using current database schema.
+This means that if you try to create new migration before you run the pending ones, you still get the right schema diff.

 > Snapshots should be versioned just like the regular migration files.